xech/agora-project/README.md

 # Agora-Project

-Create your workspace to communicate with your team and share files, calendars, newsfeed, polls, tasks, send newsletters, etc. Omnispace is ideal for easily working on a common project.
+Create your workspace to communicate with your team : share files, calendars, publish on a newsfeed, make polls, manage tasks, send newsletters, etc. Omnispace is ideal to work easily on a common project.

 See the [project page](https://www.agora-project.net/?curTrad=english) for documentation and a demonstration.